NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

 ## Adding some items to the list

 Before we start on doing anything in QGIS itself.
-Lets just add a few items to the list.
+Let's just add a few items to the list.

 It's going to be a hard-coded list for now but we can add config for it later.